kdmukai/circuitpython-esp32/README.md

 ## Flash new CircuitPython firmware to FeatherS2
 see: https://feathers2.io/install_uf2.html#home

 The FeatherS2 ships with the UF2 bootloader already installed.
-To activate the download mode, click RST and then a moment later during the purple flash, press BOOT.
+To activate its download mode, click RST and then a moment later during the purple flash, press BOOT.
 The LED should change to green and the board will remount as `UFTHRS2BOOT`.

-Drag the compiled .u2f firmware (the one that you compiled in the Docker container) to the `UFTHRS2BOOT` drive.
+Copy the compiled .u2f firmware (the one that you compiled in the Docker container) to the `UFTHRS2BOOT` drive.
 It will automatically load it and restart itself.
 The board will remount itself as `CIRCUITPY`.

-### If you need to re-flash the UF2 bootloader
+### If you need to re-flash or update the UF2 bootloader
 On your local machine, download the `tinyuf2-unexpectedmaker_feathers2-xxx` UF2 bootloader firmware from https://github.com/adafruit/tinyuf2/releases

-Plug in the FeatherS2 and identify its name by doing an `ls` on `/dev` (e.g. `tty.usbmodem01` or `cu.usbmodem01`).
+Plug in the FeatherS2 and identify its name by doing an `ls` on `/dev`.
+It should be listed as `tty.usbmodem01` or `cu.usbmodem01`.
 Update the commands below accordingly.

 Note that your local machine must also have the `esptool` installed (`pip install esptool`).